flask-pro/db-first/README.md

-from marshmallow import fields from marshmallow import Schema from sqlalchemy import create_engine from sqlalchemy.orm import declarative_base from sqlalchemy.orm import Mapped from sqlalchemy.orm import mapped_column
+from marshmallow import fields from marshmallow import Schema from sqlalchemy import create_engine from sqlalchemy import Result from sqlalchemy.exc import NoResultFound from sqlalchemy.orm import declarative_base from sqlalchemy.orm import Mapped from sqlalchemy.orm import mapped_column